 How to roast a butternut squash

 I’ve heard so many almost-horror stories that involve a knife and a squash.
 We don’t need any more near-misses!
-My suggestion is to microwave your fall fruit (yes, it has seeds) for 3 or 4 minutes prior to trying to cut it with a knife.
+My suggestion is to microwave your fall fruit (yes, it has seeds, which technically makes it a fruit) for 3 or 4 minutes prior to trying to cut it with a knife.
 It will warm it up just enough to make it muuuch easier.
 While this is happening, preheat your oven to 375°F.

 After removing from the microwave, cut off the top and then slice it in half long-ways.
 Scoop out the guts and seeds with a spoon or an ice cream scoop, which I find to work really well.